Have any questions? Call us.

 PAGES: ART AND LITERACY

 High school students participating in the Pages program visit the Wexner Center at least three times during the school year, to experience visual arts, performing arts, and film projects, and to develop their own responses through poetry, prose, and art work.
 Pages is free for participants, including transportation and admission.
-We are now accepting applications for the 2017–18 school year.

 ART & ECOLOGY: YOUTH